lemlac/mulem/docs/reference.md

 something = if case Some(x) = getSomething() then x else "fallback"
 ```

-You can match multiple patterns as well with `|` like with a `match` block.
+You can match multiple patterns also with `|` like with a `match` block.
 All patterns must go on the left of the `=` sign.
 Any destructured variables must match in name and type.

 ```
 if case ResultType1(val: int) | ResultType2{data as val: int} = getResult():